2020 Moldovan presidential election: Dorin Chirtoacă

-In June 2020, the Mișcarea Politică Unirea (MPU) promoted the idea of a joint unionist candidate for the 2020 elections.
-Its proposal was mainly aimed at the National Unity Party, another unionist party that planned on participating in the presidential elections.
+In June 2020, the Union Political Movement (MPU) promoted the idea of a joint unionist candidate for the 2020 elections.
+Its proposal was mainly aimed at the National Unity Party, an also unionist party that planned on participating in the presidential elections.
 After it became clear that the negotiations would most likely fail, the MPU nominated Dorin Chirtoacă for the presidency but emphasized that they were still open to the idea of there being a joint candidate.

 On 29 September 2020, Chirtoacă submitted the necessary signatures in his support to the CEC and sharply criticized the fact that the signature collection requirement was kept in place during the COVID-19 pandemic.
 After initially invalidating a large portion of the signatures Chirtoacă presented, which could have resulted in him being denied registration, the CEC revised its decision and registered him as a candidate on 5 October 2020.

 Chirtoacă officially launched his campaign on 10 October 2020.
 Being one of the explicitly unionist candidates, Chirtoacă's campaign rested on the advantages of a potential unification of Moldova and Romania including higher wages, pensions and subsidies in agriculture, improvements in healthcare, reductions in unemployment, decentralization, regional development and increased security provided by NATO.
 During his campaign, Chirtoacă repeatedly accused incumbent president Dodon of cooperating with the Federal Security Service of the Russian Federation, sharing secret documents with Russian security agencies and being financed by Russia.

 Chirtoacă endorsed Maia Sandu in the second round.